Web-Projects-Course/final-project/README.md

 In addition to the final critique you will submit a proposal and working critique.
 Your proposal should include a one paragraph written summary, a one sentence description, a map or diagram of the website.
 For technical aspects of your project you should include a list of functional parts or features that the work will have.

 Beyond a description of the work itself please describe your technical and artistic goals for the project.
-What do you hope to learn from the work.
+What do you hope to learn from the work?
+What will make it successful?